Motion capture suit: Perception Neuron

 Perception Neuron by the Chinese company Noitom uses 9-axis IMU to capture the movements of the wearer.
 It also comes with motion-capturing gloves.
 Perception Neuron can be used in AltspaceVR.

 Smartsuit Pro

-The Smartsuit Pro by Danish company Rokoko uses an array of 19 embedded 9-degrees of freedom (9-DoF) IMU sensors to capture motion date from the person wearing the suit.
-This data is used to live stream user movement via WiFi, or record data to input into software such as Unity, Unreal Engine 4, or MotionBuilder.
+The Smartsuit Pro by Danish company Rokoko uses an array of 19 embedded 9-degrees of freedom (9-DoF) IMU sensors to capture motion data from the person wearing the suit.
+This data is used to live stream user movement via WiFi, or to input into software such as Unity, Unreal Engine 4, or MotionBuilder.

 Xsens

 At GDC 2016, Xsens announced integration with Unreal Engine 4 Later that month, Xsens collaborated with Dutch technology company Manus VR in order to showcase an immersive VR experience.

 Holosuit

 A bi-directional, full body motion controller with haptic feedback, Holosuit comes with a full body suit and can also be used separately as just gloves, jacket or pants.